sequana/sequana/doc/installation.rst

 Latest recommended installation method
 ======================================

-Sequana is maintained under Python 3.8 and above  (Dev 2023).
+Sequana is maintained under Python 3.8 and above  (Dec 2023).

 We strongly recommend to use a virtual environment so that (i) you can install all requirements without root permissions and (ii) you do